metaxxxa/tfe/README.md

 Every agent receives an observation that consists of:
 1. An array that represents the true observation and that contains:
     1. the own state: position (x, y), alive status (0 or 1), remaining ammo and who he's aiming at (-1 if None)
+    1. state information of the other agents on the same team
+    1. state information of the agents on the other team
     1. the position (x, y) of the (unmovable) landmarks in the terrain
-    1. state information of other agents
 1. A boolean arry for the allowed actions in the current state.
 Only allwoed actions can be taken - otherwise, the environment throws an exception.
 Actions can be disallowed because:
     1. Attempting to move of the board or to already occupied position (by other agent or landmark)
     1. Firing when not aiming or no ammo left, or if there is no direct line of sight.
 Other agents or landmarks can block the line of sight; they can thus be used to hide behind.